 Sergey Prokudin-Gorsky – Russian photographer

-Sergey was born into the family of Russian nobility.
+The boy was born on August 30, 1863 into the family of Russian nobility.
 Prokudin-Gorsky studied chemistry under Dmitri Mendeleev in the Saint Petersburg State Institute of Technology.
-He also studied music and painting at the Imperial Academy of Arts.
+Also he studied music and painting at the Imperial Academy of Arts.

 In 1889, he went to Berlin, where studied at the Technical University.